krishanubujarbaruah/krishanubujarbaruah.github.io/_pages/home.md

 permalink: /
 ---

-### hello, player 1!
+### hello, player one! 🌻

-i'm on a mission to make technology more playful, intuitive, and maybe a bit unconventional. enjoy your stay! welcome to my corner of the internet. 🌻
+i'm on a mission to make technology more playful, intuitive, and maybe a bit unconventional. enjoy your stay! welcome to my corner of the internet.

-as a design researcher, i have been exploring the human mind and behaviour to build products and experiences that are delightful, simple, and innovative to designing quirky controllers (ever played a game with a color-sensing glove?), I'm all about pushing the boundaries of how we interact with technology.

 feel free to explore my projects! if you're a high-schooler or undergrad who's interested in getting into human-computer interaction / research, i'm always happy to give advice if you feel like i can be of any help.

+as a design researcher, i have been exploring the human mind and behaviour to build products and experiences that are delightful, simple, and innovative to designing quirky controllers (ever played a game with a color-sensing glove?), i'm all about pushing the boundaries of how we interact with technology.

-i treat my work as a journal of exploration.
-Every prototype, sketch, or research note is another entry in my ongoing study of how humans and technology can evolve together. i’m fascinated by the “whys” behind user behaviour—why we click, why we trust, why we feel connected to certain designs. (this curiosity) drives me to conduct deep research. my goal?
+i treat my work as a journal of exploration. every prototype, sketch, or research note is another entry in my ongoing study of how humans and technology can evolve together. i’m fascinated by the “whys” behind user behaviour—why we click, why we trust, why we feel connected to certain designs. (this curiosity) drives me to conduct deep research. my goal?
 To create experiences that make people go "wow, i didn't know computers could do that!"

 ### milestones: